liambrooks-lab/liambrooks-lab/README.md

 ## 🧠 Professional Profile & Philosophy

 I am **Rudranarayan Jena**, the **Founder and Lead Systems Researcher** at **Voxion Labs**.
-As a dedicated systems architect, aspiring data scientist, and AI engineer, my professional mission lies at the convergence of high-performance backend infrastructures, continuous learning models, and sandboxed developer operating environments.
+As a dedicated systems architect, aspiring data scientist, and ML engineer, my professional mission lies at the convergence of high-performance backend infrastructures, continuous learning models, and sandboxed developer operating environments.

 Rather than simply building isolated applications, I design stateful architectures where software and machine intelligence co-evolve.
 My focus is on making high-performance sandboxes, multi-agent systems, and neural network pipelines more accessible and reliable for creators and developers worldwide.
 Through my dual role as **Founder and Researcher**, I actively transition raw theoretical computer science research into production-grade systems — learning by building, shipping, and optimizing.